divakarvi/bk-spca/README.md

 [syscall.c][syscall.c]

-[time_syscall.c][time_syscall.c]
+[time_syscall.cpp][time_syscall.cpp]

 #### [5.4.2][bk.5.4.2] Stacks

 Stacks are useful for maintaining the state of running processes.
 This application is so important that the stack is hardwired into the x86 instruction set as well as most other instruction sets.

+[hanoi.cpp][hanoi.cpp]

 In Linux, every process gets a kernel mode stack, in addition to its user mode stack.
 The user mode stack occupies a high region in the user area, and the kernel mode stack is in the kernel area of virtual memory.

-[hanoi.cpp][hanoi.cpp]

 #### [5.4.3][bk.5.4.3] Segmentation faults and memory errors